arnog/mathlive/tutorials/CONFIG.md

 If `false`, the literal value of the character will be inserted instead.

 ---
+**`config.smartSuperscript=true`**:`boolean`

+If `true`, when a digit is entered in an empty superscript, the cursor leaps automatically out of the superscript.
+This makes entry of common polynomials easier and faster.
+If entering other characters (for example "n+1") the navigation out of the superscript must be done manually (by using the cursor keys or the spacebar to leap to the next insertion point).

+If `false`, the navigation out of the superscript must always be done manually.

+---
+**`config.scriptDepth=Infinity`**:`number`

+This controls how many levels of subscript/superscript can be entered.
+For example, if `scriptDepth` is "1", there can be one level of superscript or subscript.
+Attempting to enter a superscript while inside a superscript will be rejected.
+Setting a value of 0 will prevent entry of any superscript or subscript (but not limits for sum, integrals, etc...)

+This can make it easier to enter equations that fit what's expected for the domain where the mathfield is used.

+To control the depth of superscript and subscript indepdently, provide an array: the first element indicate the maximum depth for subscript and the second element the depth of superscript.
+Thus, a value of `[0, 1]` would supress the entry of subscripts, and allow one level of superscripts.

+---
 **`config.removeExtraneousParentheses=true`**:`boolean`

 If `true`, extra parentheses around a numerator or denominator are removed automatically.